Codecademy/docs/content/ruby/concepts/jruby/jruby.md

 ### JRuby Advantages

 The advantages of using JRuby are high performance, real threading, and platform independence.
-JRuby achieves more requests per second by using the JVM's multi-threading.
-The JVM has over 20 years of experienced engineers working to solve many performance issues by enhancing concurrency, parallelism, memory garbage collection, and Just-in-Time(JIT) compiler.
+JRuby achieves more requests per second by using the JVM's multi-threading capability.
+The JVM has over 20 years of experienced engineers working to solve many performance issues by enhancing concurrency, parallelism, memory garbage collection, and the Just-in-Time(JIT) compiler.

 ### JRuby Disadvantages